Introduction to YAML configuration

 Arm

-There are some limitations depending on the execution environment in your configuration.
-Visit the Introduction to Execution Environments page to get started in that section of our documentation, which has extensive information on each execution environment.
+Some limitations exist depending on the execution environment in your configuration.
+Visit the Introduction to Execution Environments page to get started and find information on each execution environment.

 In the .circleci/config.yml